magenta-cuda/magic-fields-2-toolkit/readme.txt

 = 1.1 =
 * Added a mt_show_tabs shortcode for displaying a list of [show_macro] shortcodes in jQuery UI tabs
 * mt_show_gallery shortcode for alt_images fields now support mouse-over popups and clickable links
-* Some code rewritten to improve software quality
+* Code for shortcode [mt_field] rewritten to improve software quality

 = 1.0 =
 * The post content template interpreter has been redesigned and rewritten.